 - National Autism Association can assist you in locating therapists and medical experts, https://nationalautismassociation.org/

 Autism Speaks www.autismspeaks.org , provides a free online screening for toddlers that parents can complete, Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R™)

 Autism Society www.autism-society.org , is a network of families and professionals sharing their knowledge and expertise to help you navigate the world of autism.

 Do2Learn provides thousands of free pages with social skills and behavioral regulation activities and guidance, learning songs and games, communication cards, academic material, and transition guides for employment and life skills.
 Do2Learn: Educational Resources for Special Needs

 Autism Parenting Magazine, https://www.autismparentingmagazine.com/

-Path International helps children special needs through a variety of equine-assisted activities and therapies programs.
+Path International helps children with special needs through a variety of equine-assisted activities and therapy programs.
 Although it began with a focus on horseback riding as a form of physical and mental therapy, they have developed a multitude of equine-assisted activities and therapies (EAAT): therapeutic carriage driving; interactive vaulting, which is similar to gymnastics on horseback; equine-facilitated learning and mental health, which partner with the horse in cognitive and behavioral therapy, usually with the participation of a licensed therapist; ground work and stable management.
 Find a center near you on their website, https://www.pathintl.org/about-path-intl/about-path-intl